confluentinc/cp-demo/README.md

 ### Security

-All the components in this demo are enabled with SSL for encryption and 2-way authentication, except for broker communication with ZooKeeper which uses [SASL/DIGEST-MD5](https://cwiki.apache.org/confluence/display/ZOOKEEPER/Client-Server+mutual+authentication).
+All the components in this demo are enabled with SSL for encryption and 2-way authentication, except for ZooKeeper which does not support SSL.
 Read [details](https://docs.confluent.io/current/security.html) to deploy Confluent Platform with SSL and other security features.

 1. Each broker has one PLAINTEXT port and two SSL ports (one external for broker-client communication and one internal for broker-broker communication).
 Broker 1 has PLAINTEXT on 10092, SSL on 9092, SSL for inter-broker communication on 29092.
 Broker 2 has PLAINTEXT on 10093, SSL on 9093, SSL for inter-broker communication on 29093.
 Verify the ports on which the Kafka brokers are listening with the following command: